8locktec/charities/README.md

 -   Checkout project

--   npm install in front folder
+-   go to front folder and start npm install

 -   Start your ganache-(cli) with ganache-cli